June 3 to June 6

-Tour stops in Sooke and Victoria
+Tour stops in Salt Spring Island, Sooke, Victoria, and Duncan

 The End of Ice — Bearing Witness and Finding Meaning in the Path of Climate Disruption”